CloudNativeInfra/cni/en/ch06-testing-cloud-native-infrastructure.md

 Identifying the problem space that your infrastructure needs to fill represents the first round of testing that will need to be written.

 Planning for the future is another important aspect of infrastructure testing but should be taken lightly.
-There is a thin line between being sufficiently forward-looking and overengineering.
+There is a thin line between being sufficiently forward-looking and over engineering.
 If in doubt, stick with the bare minimum amount of testing logic.

 After we have a solid understanding of what we need to demonstrate with our tests, we can look at implementing a testing suite.